Documentary Film Directing

 Project Adviser and Instructor

-Dorottya Zurbó is a documentary filmmaker from Hungary.
+Dorottya Zurbó is a documentary filmmaker and a university teacher from Hungary.

-She graduated from the first edition of DocNomads Joint Masters for which she was awarded full Erasmus Mundus scholarship in Lisbon, Budapest and Brussels.
+She graduated from the first edition of DocNomads Joint Masters for which she was awarded full Erasmus Mundus scholarship in Lisbon, Budapest and Brussels in 2014.
 She is also an honours graduate in film theory and history from ELTE, Budapest.
-Currently she is a D.L.A. student at the University of Theatre and Film Arts in Budapest where she is also a lecturer in the field of transmedia and experimental documentary.
+In 2021 she has just received her D.L.A. diploma from the University of Theatre and Film Arts in Budapest where she is also a lecturer in the field of transmedia storytelling and experimental documentary.

-She completed her second feature lengths documentary (Easy Lessons) supported by the Incubator Program of the Hungarian National Film Fund.
-The film was premiered at the Locarno Film Festival’s Critics Week section 2018, and participated in many other international festivals (Sarajevo IFF, Camden IDFF, Thessaloniki IDF, HotDocs IDFF, CinéDOC Tbilisi).
-In 2019 the film received the Hungarian Critics Award for Best Documentary and the Movies that Matter Award in ZagrebDox for the best film promoting human rights.
+She also completed her first directorial debut ‘Easy Lessons’, a feature-length documentary supported by the Incubator Program of the Hungarian National Film Fund.
+The film premiered at the Locarno Film Festival Critic’s Week section in 2018 and participated in more than 40 international festivals (Sarajevo IFF, HotDocs, Camden IDFF, Thessaloniki IDF etc) receiving awards such as the Hungarian Critics Award for Best Documentary in 2019 and the Movies that Matter Award in ZagrebDox for the best film promoting human rights.